IsoMS/MetMatch/README.md

 ###3.
 MS Data Preprocessing
 #####Peak finding with XCMS/CAMERA
-By this time in the data analysis, the user will preprocess data to find isotopic clusters (features).
-It is recommended to use the ProteoWizard MSConvert.exe tool to convert to mzXML.
+At this time in the data analysis, the user will preprocess data to find isotopic clusters (features).
+It is recommended to use the ProteoWizard MSConvert.exe tool to convert your data to the mzXML format.
 The pipeline is run using mzXML formatted files, but it is assumed that anyformat compatible with XCMS can be used.
 Once peak finding is completed, the resultant peaks are grouped into isotope clusters using CAMERA.
-The user is expected to have some working knwoledge of the settings in CAMERA.
+The user is expected to have some working knwoledge of the settings in CAMERA, but default setting are provided which should be applicable to most QTOF instruments.
 The peaklists are written to a csv file and can be analyzed later with the MetMatch algorithm.
 These steps by far are the most time consuming steps in the MetMatch pipeline.
 We provide a wrapper function to perform this task.
+Adapting MetMatch to other feature finding and isotope grouping software (eg vendor software) is in the works and will be released in sequential versions of the software package.

 ```
 run.CAMERA(wd)
 ```

 ### 4. Performing Feature to Formula Matching (FFM) using the MetMatch search engine
 After data preprocessing, the features have been written to comma delimited format (.csv) and are ready to read and convert to a format that MetMatch can search.
-This is a simple, two step process: 1) read and convert the CAMERA output to a list of query features containing isotopic masses and intensities, and 2)Run the metmatch algorithm.
+This is a simple, two step process: 1) read and convert the CAMERA /annotated isotope  output to a list of query features containing isotopic masses and intensities, and 2) run the MetMatch algorithm.
 We provide a wrapper function to run these tasks.
 MetMatch requires the user to set the ppm and intensity tolerances.
 The most important setting here is the mass setting.
-To model delta mass and delta intensities correctly, use a wide enough mass tolerance to help model incorrect matches.
-FOr example, in QTOF data metabolites with mass error of less than 10ppm are routinely acquired, however we use a defualt 50ppm mass tolerance window.
-Intensity tolerances are on a scale of 0-1, and the default setting of 0.5 will work for most data.
-MetMatch takes as input the query list of experimental isotopes (Q), and the target feature library created earlier.
+To model delta mass and delta intensities correctly, use a wide enough mass tolerance to help model the *incorrect* matches.
+For example, in QTOF data, metabolites with a mass error of less than 10ppm are routinely acquired, however we use a default *50ppm* mass tolerance window.
+Intensity tolerances are on a *relative intensity* scale of 0-1, and the default setting of 0.5 will work for most data.  **MetMatch** takes as input the query list of experimental isotopes (Q), and the target feature library created earlier.
 Please see the manual for details on specific settings in the MetMatch function.

 ```
 wd = <relative or full path to directory of experimental files>
 run.metmatch(wd,TFL)
 ```
 ### 5. Estimating the FFM error rate
-In the metmatch algorithm, the FFM error rate is computed by running the "decoy" option for either the run.metmatch  wrapper function, or within the metmatch function itself.
-This biggest disadvantage is that the decoy option takes longer to run (~3 times longer than without the "decoy" option).
-The advantage, however, is similar to a decoy peptide database in it's usage with proteomics MSMS search engines, metmatch also utilizes a similar approach to aid determining the cutoff "FFM score" that will be computed for each sample.
+In the MetMatch algorithm, the FFM error rate is computed by running the *"decoy"* option for either the run.metmatch  wrapper function, or within the MetMatch function itself.
+This biggest disadvantage for this step is that the decoy option takes longer to run (~3 times longer than without the "decoy" option).
+The advantage, however, is similar to a decoy peptide database in it's usage with proteomics MSMS search engines, MetMatch also utilizes a similar approach to aid determining the cutoff "FFM score" that will be computed for each sample.
 This method is adaptive to the quality of the sample's features, and consistent in producing cutoffs (ideal minimum scores) between similar samples.
 #####Decoy Feature Library Contruction
 The DFL is constructed automatically by learning the correct parameters for DFL construction from the samples themselves.
 Specifically, models computed from the isotope delta masses and intensities are used to parameterize the DFL contruction.
-More details can be found in the manuscript online methods (coming soon).
-We chose to construct 5 DFL entries per TFL entry to increase the precision in computing the threshold, especially since the TFL database is only ~13000 entries small.
+More details can be found in the manuscript online methods (pending).
+We chose to construct 5 DFL entries per TFL entry to increase the precision in computing the threshold, especially since the TFL database is only ~13000 entries small, and this helps to accurize the detected score cutoff.
 #####Determining the cutoff score
-The minimum score required or "trusted" by the experimentor is computed within the metmatch algorithm.
+The minimum score required or "trusted" by the experimentor is computed within the MetMatch algorithm.
 Just simply use the "decoy" option and a small text file with the extension ".cutoff.txt" will be produced for each file searched in your working directory.
 The results will include scores for FDR of 1 and 5%, and are plotted in the diagnostic plots showing the distribution of scores (see below).
 Typically, a 5% FDR has been indicative of a good quality FFM.
 To compute your FDR, simply run the decoy option:
 For all files in a working directory:
 ```